Kedungbanteng, Tegal: Tourism

-The Semedo site is in the Village of Semedo, Kedungbanteng District, Tegal Regency.
+The Semedo site is in the village of Semedo.
 The cultural heritage that spans the area of the Perhutani of the Forest Stakeholders Unity (Indonesian : Kesatuan Pemangku Hutan or "KPH") Pemalang was discovered in 2005.
 At least three important fossils from the Semedo Site are considered to have opened new horizons for prehistoric research.

 The discoverer of the Semedo site was Mr. Dakri, a villager of Semedo who began collecting fossils from Semedo hill (148 m, coordinates 6.958386°S 109.282053°E) since 2003.
 The fossils are lying in full view on the ground, without any digging process required.
 He collected the fossils one by one and kept them in his house.
 So his home became a simple museum for the fossils of Semedo.